Search for answers or browse our knowledge base.

-These organizations can provide assistance and connect you with resources, local groups and events.
+Connect with Mental Health Organizations.
+These organizations can assist and connect you with resources, local groups and events.
 Examples include:

-- Parent to Parent of WI (P2P) at 833.361.6300 connects parents 1-on-1 who have children with similar conditions or live in the same area.
+- Parent to Parent of WI (P2P): p2pwi.org or 1.888.266.0028 connects parents 1-on-1 with children with similar conditions or who live in the same area.

 - WI FACETS: wifacets.org or 877.374.0511 provides individual assistance, workshops, and resources for families related to their child’s education.